pyGuru123/Tkinter-Applications/LATEX Equation Generator/readme.md

 ## Usage

 Double click the application.py to open the GUI application, then write the LATEX Equation in the the bottom text box and then click generate LATEX to generate an image file [ internet connection is required ].
-Images are stored in the same folder where the script.
+Images are stored in the same folder where the script is.

 ## Contributing